karuppiah7890/easy-pdf-merge/README.md

 Currently only callback style is supported.
 That is only Async functions are supported.

 > ⚠️ Warning: This module was written as a side project.
+I don't maintain it anymore.
 If you are using this in production for some criticial application, do consider checking out the code - it is a very very small module.

 ## Install :